orviz/snakemake-wrf-wps-compilation/README.md

-# WPS Compilation Workflow over EESSI with Snakemake
+# WRF & WPS Automated Deployment over EESSI with Snakemake

-This repository provides a **Snakemake** workflow designed to compile the **WRF Pre-processing System (WPS)** directly on top of the **EESSI** (European Environment for Scientific Software Installations) shared stack via CVMFS.
+This repository provides a **Snakemake** workflow designed to compile both the **Weather Research and Forecasting (WRF) Model** and the **WRF Pre-processing System (WPS)** directly on top of the **EESSI (European Environment for Scientific Software Installations)** shared stack via CVMFS.

-By leveraging the optimized MPI/NetCDF/WRF stack pre-built by EESSI, this workflow eliminates the need to compile the core WRF model from scratch.
-Instead, it natively automates the local download and tracking of required GRIB2 libraries (Jasper), clones the official WPS repository, and triggers target-specific compilation steps with comprehensive **physical file-based checkpoint tracking**.
+By leveraging optimized host-injection toolchains (such as foss/2024a), this workflow dynamically audits the centralized EESSI environment to determine whether to utilize official distributed EasyConfigs or seamlessly inject local fallbacks.

 ---